The is a gear review about the best hammock tarp on the market in 2022.

 You need to make sure that your chosen tarp covers your whole hammock.
 Any gaps leave you open to the likelihood of rain coming in and ruining your day completely.

 The measurement that’s most important in this regard is the length because that is measured along the ridgeline, giving you a better idea of the coverage.

 Width measurements let you know more about how far you can bring your tarp down to the ground, so you can better assess rigging height and ground clearance.

 The width measurement might also be important to you if you intend on using your hammock tarp as a work cover or sunshade, as it allows you to calculate how much ground coverage you can get.

 Most hammock tarps are single-person tarps.
 What does this mean?
-A single-hammock tarp size is generally around 7’ to 8’ wide.
-The tarp size for two hammocks add between 4’ and 6’ to this width, so if you’re looking for a tarp for two, keep an eye out in the 11’ to 14’ width range.
+Single-hammock tarp size is generally around 7’ to 8’ wide.
+The tarp size for two hammocks adds between 4’ and 6’ to this width, so if you’re looking for a tarp for two, keep an eye out in the 11’ to 14’ width range.

 The most common shapes for hammock tarps are rectangular tarps, but there are many other shapes you may want to consider.
 The main trade-off you make with these rain fly shapes is weight.
-There is also the fully enclosed hammock tent style tarps which are more commonly seen as a package when you take a look at the Best Backpacking Hammocks.
+There are also the fully enclosed hammock tent-style tarps which are more commonly seen as a package when you take a look at the Best Backpacking Hammocks.

 Rectangular tarps are, of course, the same width across their full length.
 They are the most common and usually the cheapest rain fly, and easiest to make.

-Square Tarps are similar in their ease of use as a rectangular tarps but have the same dimensions all around.
+Square Tarps are similar in their ease of use to rectangular tarps but have the same dimensions all around.